remult/remult/docs-md/50-Settings Default Values for New Rows.md

     availableFrom = new DateColumn({
         validate: () => {
             if (!this.availableFrom.value || this.availableFrom.value.getFullYear() < 1990)
-                this.availableFrom.error = 'Invalid Date';
+                this.availableFrom.validationError = 'Invalid Date';
         }
 +       , defaultValue: () => new Date()
     });
     availableTo = new DateColumn({
         validate: () => {
             if (!this.availableTo.value || this.availableTo.value <= this.availableFrom.value) {
-                this.availableTo.error = 'Should be greater than ' + this.availableFrom.caption;
+                this.availableTo.validationError = 'Should be greater than ' + this.availableFrom.defs.caption;
             }
         }
 +       , defaultValue: () => new Date(9999, 11, 31)